praw-dev/asyncpraw/docs/getting_started/faq.rst

     asyncprawcore.exceptions.Redirect: Redirect to /r/subreddit/login/ (You may be trying to perform a non-read-only action via a read-only instance.)

-A: PRAW is most likely in read-only mode.
-This normally occurs when PRAW is authenticated without a username and password or a refresh token.
+A: Async PRAW is most likely in read-only mode.
+This normally occurs when Async PRAW is authenticated without a username and password or a refresh token.
 In order to perform this action, the Reddit instance needs to be authenticated.
 See :ref:`oauth_options` to see the available authentication methods.